 The newest wireless controllers from Microsoft (Xbox One and Xbox Series X|S) are known to cause a reconnect loop and not pairing with Bluez.
 There are some specific workarounds:

-- Plug your controller to a Windows 10 computer via a USB cord.
-Download the Xbox Accessories application.
-When launching the app, it should ask you to update the firmware of the controller.
+update the firmware of the controller.
 When it’s done, your controller should work just fine with any Linux system.

 - If it didn’t work, you can try these two workarounds: